People

 Eva Paulus

-She has worked on many different organisms: deep-sea hydrothermal copepods, benthic isopods, mesopelagic fishes, eels, and now marine mammals!
+She has worked on many different organisms: tropical angelfishes, deep-sea hydrothermal copepods, benthic isopods, mesopelagic fishes, eels, and now a marine mammal!
+If you want to learn more about her project, click on the “Dugongs” tab above!

 Nadja Schneller